hsasctf/lxctf/README.md

 # lxctf

-Ansible project to automate installation and configuration of an Attack/Defense CTF framework (based of iCTF concept and code).
+Attack/Defense CTF framework that is based on iCTF concept and code.

+Unlike iCTF, we are not creating VirtualBox images or setup cloud servers for the teams.
+Instead, we setup machine containers (LXD) with networking on a single machine where the CTF takes place.

-## How to use the development environment
+## How to install the development environment

 ```
 git clone URL